 Standard

-A lawyer and law firm must treat all persons in a manner consistent with best practices in human rights law and the Code of Professional Conduct, and have a proportionate and principled written policy with regards to such practices.1
+A lawyer and law firm must treat all persons with dignity and respect and in a manner consistent with the spirit and the letter of human rights law, the Code of Professional Conduct, and relevant health and safety and accessibility laws.

-In considering policies selected for these best practices, in the context of the particular lawyer or law firm, the lawyer or law firm shall consider all relevant factors to that lawyer or law firm including:
+When adopting policies the lawyer or law firm shall consider all relevant factors to that lawyer or law firm including:

 (a) the development of fair and unbiased criteria in the recruitment, selection, and retention of clerks, lawyers, and staff;

-(b) management policies appropriate for the lawyer or law firm including anti-harassment, anti-discrimination, parental leave, accommodations for persons with disabilities, cultural competence, and
+(b) management policies appropriate for the lawyer or law firm including anti-harassment, anti-discrimination, parental leave, accommodations for persons with disabilities, cultural competence;

 Footnotes